jfhammell/stcolumba/_posts/2020-10-20-amber-stage-update.md

 tags:
 #    - frontpage
 #header: no
-image:
+#image:
-    title: poster-reopening-2020.png
+#    title: poster-reopening-2020.png
 ---
-The Anglican Diocese of Ottawa has given permission for parishes to resume worship services starting in September with a number of precautions for COVID-19.
-Some of these precautions include:
+The Anglican Diocese of Ottawa Pandemic Plan outlines our precautions to reduce the chance of transimission of the coronavirus.
+This plan is continually reviewed to ensure our church follows these precautions.
+Some of these precautions related to our worship services include the following:
  - everyone is required to wear a mask at all times indoors;
  - everyone must remain physically distanced;
  - capacity of the church is reduced to no more than 50 people;
- - signs will be posted that will inform people on the symptoms of COVID-19 request staying away and get tested if you have any of the symptoms;
+ - signs are posted that inform people on the symptoms of COVID-19 and we request you stay home and get tested if you have any of the symptoms;
  - everyone must enter by the front door and exit by the side door to avoid congestion;
  - no singing by the congregation during the worship service;
  - at the Eucharist people will be served the wafer alone;
  - no coffee hour following the service;
  - increased cleaning and sanitization before and after the service.

-The church was closed from March until end of August and during this time we held virtual services via the Zoom conferencing service.
+The church re-opened for in-person worship services starting in September.
+Previously, from March until end of August, we held virtual services via the Zoom conferencing service.

 If you have any questions or concerns, please contact the [church office][1].